 Update (Dec 06): After a long period of time, Samsung has released new firmware for the Galaxy Buds Pro earbuds.
 In the home country, the earbuds received the R190XXU0AUK1 build number the file package is 2.23MB.
 In the new version, the company has added a new setting to detect wearing earbuds during calls.
 Further, Samsung has squashed minor bugs to provide more stability and improved performance.

 The firmware version for Galaxy Buds Pro is currently releasing in South Korea, and soon you will receive it in your region.
 To check for the new version, go to the Galaxy Wearable app.

-The new update is 2.97MB in size, and can move to Galaxy Wearable app to install it.
-Refer below image to see changelog for the new firmware on Galaxy Buds 2 earbuds.
+The new update is 2.97MB in size and can move to the Galaxy Wearable app to install.
+Refer to the below image to see the changelog for the new firmware on Galaxy Buds 2 earbuds.

 It means it is just regular firmware for the new earbud from the company.
 In August, the first update was a major one for the Buds 2.
 It received noise control and customization to the ambient mode.
 The noise control allows users to control the noise of only one earbud, and customize the listening of ambient mode.
 Users can also use the Lab function to double-tap on the Edge feature.